 - 6.5.9 Walking, cycling and horse riding have a valuable role in recreational and leisure trips, and in meeting local access needs.
 Existing strategic routes exist within the plan area including parts of the National Cycling Network (NCN).
 There is considerable potential to make horse riding, cycling and walking more attractive alternatives for short journeys, providing a healthy alternative option to the car.
-Such routes can also provide wildlife corridors and form part of a green infrastructure network. - There are opportunities to improve route connectivity, particularly in Dorchester, Weymouth and_Portland and out into the wider countryside, to bring about a comprehensive public rights of way route network, providing safe routes for regular and leisure trips.
-For example there is a lack of bridleways on Portland, and multi-user routes in West Dorset_there is a project to develop a multi-user route for walking, horse riding and cycling along the redundant Maiden Newton to Bridport railway line.
+Such routes can also provide wildlife corridors and form part of a green infrastructure network. - 6.5.10 There are opportunities to improve route connectivity, particularly in Dorchester, Weymouth, Portland and out into the wider countryside, to bring about a comprehensive public rights of way route network, providing safe routes for regular and leisure trips.
+For example there is a lack of bridleways on Portland, and multi-user routes in West Dorset.
 Where possible, we need to provide multi-user routes (those that can be used by walkers, cyclists and equestrians) and better integrate paths with the wider highway network and also with public transport and parking facilities.
 These opportunities will be explored with Dorset County Council as the local Highway Authority.